There are a lot of Unfair things that Society expects of women post marriage.

-In case, a woman speaks up to prove her stand and try explaining the unjust treatment meted out to her, she would be shamed for the very sake of standing up for herself.
+In case, a woman speaks up to prove her stand and explain the unjust treatment meted out to her, she would be shamed for the very sake of standing up for herself.

-Say a woman fights with the apartment secretary for not making an effort to fix the terrace’s parapet wall right, which she had requested to get done considering her child’s safety.
+Let’s say a woman fights with her apartment secretary for not fixing the parapet wall in the terrace for her child’s safety.

-People in the apartment would be like, “Look at Padma’s daughter in law.
+And people in the apartment be like, “Look at Padma’s daughter-in-law.
 How arrogant and disrespectful, she is“

 Does that mean Women should take a vow of silence post their wedding?
 What’s wrong if they give their voice for a cause or speak up for themselves?

-4. Married Women should Sport a Traditional Outlook
+4. Married Women Should Always Sport a Traditional Outlook

-Once women get married, society expects them to wear clothes that cover them from tip to toe.
+Once women get married, society expects them to wear clothes that they think is appropriate and respectful for the world.

-In case, a married woman is spotted wearing capri pants or trousers, she would be looked down at with whispers.
-“Look!
-She is married but she is wearing all these clothes as though she is a girl”
+So when a married woman is spotted wearing capri pants OR trousers, society will be like, “Look at her!
+She is married and wearing all these clothes.
+How shameful”

 5. Married Women should not Visit their Parents Unnecessarily

-In India, married men could stay with their parents while married women should “get due permission and approval” from their in-laws and spouse to even visit their parents.
+In India, married men could stay with their parents while married women should “get due permission and approval” from their in-laws and spouse to visit their parents – How fair is that?

-My mother, who would sulk every time that her daughter in law announces that she would be visiting her parents, would murmur to me, “A daughter in law should not visit her parents often.
+My mother sulks every time my sister-in-law announces that she is visiting her parents, “A married woman should not visit her parents often.
 What would society think?”

-All these double-standard practices only lead to building up differences and frustration in the family.
-When will this situation change?
+All this only leads to building frustration in the family.

 6. Women should Stay Away from their Parents after their Marriage

-All these days, I had been thinking that marriage would establish relations between two people and their families.
+I thought marriage forges new relationships.
 Not until I came across this narration from one of my friends.

 Daughters should Forget their Parents after their Marriage

-Being the eldest daughter of her parents, my friend emphasized how she had the responsibility of taking care of her parents and getting her younger sister married.
-In fact, she had this idea, to move her parents with her after her mother’s retirement.
+Being the eldest daughter of her parents, my friend emphasized how she has the responsibility of taking care of her parents and getting her younger sister married.
+In fact, she wants to move her parents with her after her mother’s retirement.

 Aren’t her thoughts appreciable and show how duty-bound she is as a daughter?

-“How could parents of women share the same roof as their sons-in-law and their family?
+“How a woman’s parent could stay with their son-in-law and family?
 How would that even work?”

 Does that mean parents of daughters should be allowed to fend for themselves in their old age?
-Is that how daughters should show tribute to their parents who had raised them so well with good education and values?
+Is that how daughters should show tribute to their parents who have raised them to good humans?

 Does that mean women should severe their ties with their families post their wedding?
 In what way is that even acceptable?